rancher/fleet-docs/docs/gitrepo-add.md

 [this](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/resources/add-tls-secrets#using-a-private-ca-signed-certificate)
 and
 [that](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/installation-references/helm-chart-options#additional-trusted-cas)),
-Fleet will use those CA bundles if no CA bundle is specified on in the `GitRepo`.
+Fleet will use those CA bundles if no CA bundle is specified in the `GitRepo`.
 :::

 ## Using Private Helm Repositories